 Betting on football has changed dramatically over the years.
 Every aspect of the game, from corner kicks to managerial departutes, now attract wagering at online bookmakers.
 Straightforward home, win and draw markets are now joined by in-play betting, cash outs, accumulators and various football coupons.
 If all that wasn't enough there's an abundance of free prediction games such as Sky's Super Six.

 Betting isn't just confined to the top English Leagues!
 Whilst naturally The Premier League dominates the markets of UK online bookmakers, it's possible to wager on many leagues around the world.
-For example at Bet365 you can find markets for Germany's Bundesliga, Spain's Primera Liga and Italy's Serie A. These are joined by Albania, Israel, Poland, Sweden, Iran, South Korea and even Vietnam.
+For example you can find markets for Germany's Bundesliga, Spain's Primera Liga and Italy's Serie A. These are joined by Albania, Israel, Poland, Sweden, Iran, South Korea and even Vietnam.
 When football was locked down during the recent epidemic crisis only the Belarus league was available for punters looking to get a football fix.